Our Services

 Who Benefits from lens replacement surgery?

-Lens surgery is a great option for individuals with vision problems that glasses or contact lenses cannot fully correct.
-It is beneficial for those with cataracts, refractive errors like nearsightedness, farsightedness, or presbyopia, those looking to reduce dependence on glasses, or individuals who are not suitable candidates for LASIK but seek long-term vision correction.
-A consultation with an eye specialist can help determine if lens surgery is the right choice for you.
+Lens surgery is an excellent option for individuals whose vision problems cannot be fully corrected with glasses or contact lenses.
+In particular, it benefits those with cataracts, refractive errors such as nearsightedness, farsightedness, or presbyopia, or those looking to reduce their dependence on glasses.
+Furthermore, it offers a strong alternative for individuals who are not suitable candidates for LASIK but are seeking long-term vision correction.
+To find out whether lens surgery is the right choice for you, we recommend booking a consultation with one of our eye specialists.

 What types of Lens Surgery are there?

-Refractive Lens Exchange (RLE) procedure is ideal for individuals with refractive errors such as presbyopia, nearsightedness, or farsightedness.
-It involves replacing the natural lens with a premium intraocular lens (IOL) to enhance vision at multiple distances.
-RLE is similar to cataract surgery, the most common type of lens surgery procedure, which removes the eye’s cloudy lens caused by cataracts and replaces it with a clear artificial lens.
-It helps restore sharp vision and often reduces the need for glasses.
-Both procedures enhance visual clarity and quality of life.
+Refractive lens exchange (RLE) is ideal for individuals with refractive errors such as presbyopia, nearsightedness, or farsightedness.
+During the procedure, the surgeon replaces the natural lens with a premium intraocular lens (IOL) to enhance vision at multiple distances.
+In many ways, RLE is similar to cataract surgery, the most common type of lens surgery, which involves removing the eye’s cloudy lens and replacing it with a clear artificial lens.
+As a result, both procedures restore sharp visual clarity and often reduce the need for glasses, significantly improving quality of life.

 What are the typical symptoms?